Am I A Control Freak? [Discover the Signs and How to Let Go]

 4. Intolerance for Uncertainty: An unwillingness to accept ambiguity or unpredictability, leading to anxiety when situations are not fully under your command.

-5. Perfectionism: Striving for perfection in every task, being unable to accept anything less than flawless results, and placing unrealistic expectations on yourself and others.
+5. Perfectionism is striving for perfection in every task, being unable to accept anything less than flawless results, and placing unrealistic expectations on yourself and others.

 6. Difficulty Adapting to Change: Resistance to change and a strong preference for routine make navigating unexpected deviations from your planned course of action challenging.